LucasLeung149/lucasleung149.github.io/_teaching/susy-sugra-oxford.md

 ---
 title: "Supersymmetry and Supergravity"
 collection: teaching
-type: "Undergraduate course"
+type: "Postgraduate course"
 permalink: /teaching/susy-sugra-oxford
-venue: "Department of Physics, University of Oxford"
+venue: "Mathematical Institute, University of Oxford"
-date: 03-10-2022
+date: 03-10-2024
 location: "Oxford, United Kingdom"
 ---

-I have been a class tutor for my supervisor, Prof. Andre Lukas' course, Groups and Representations for four years.
-The course aims to introduce Lie groups and algebras to master's level students taking the MMathPhys course at Oxford.
+I was the teaching assistant and class tutor for String Theory I in the MMathPhys course at Oxford for Hilary Term 2025where I was responsible to mark the students' scripts and present problem solutions in class.
+This is an introductory course in supersymmetry, basically following Wess and Bagger.

 Course Guide
 ======